Aerospace Science & Engineering, Bachelor of Science College of Engineering

 Aerospace Science & Engineering Undergraduate Program

-The Aerospace Science & Engineering program is accredited by the Engineering Accreditation Commission of ABET.
+The Aerospace Science & Engineering (BS) program is accredited by the Engineering Accreditation Commission of ABET under the commission's General Criteria and Program Criteria for Aerospace and Similarly Named Engineering Programs.

-Aerospace Science & Engineering majors learn to apply the principles of the physical sciences and engineering to the design of aerospace vehicles.
-Specific objectives include the design, development and manufacture of aerospace vehicles and other transportation systems through the integration of disciplines associated with aerodynamics, propulsion, structures and guidance/control.
+Aerospace Science & Engineering majors learn to apply the principles of physical sciences and engineering to the design of aerospace vehicles.
+Specific objectives include the design, development and manufacture of aerospace vehicles and other transportation systems through the integration of disciplines associated with aerodynamics, propulsion, structures, and guidance/control.

 Our Bachelor of Science degree in Aerospace Science & Engineering provides a broad background and fundamental education in mathematics, the physical sciences, and the engineering sciences.
 These fundamentals, when complemented by the required technical courses, prepare students for employment in government or industry, while simultaneously establishing an excellent foundation for graduate studies.